montagdude/sboui/README.md

 interface and also makes it very fast.
 The main features of sboui include:

 * Two-pane browsable listing of software groups and names
-* Filters: all, installed, upgradable, tagged, and non-dependencies
+* Filters: all, installed, upgradable, tagged, blacklisted, and non-dependencies
-* Search the repository
+* Search the repository, including searching in READMEs
 * Dependency resolution: forward and inverse mode
 * View and edit files in the repository
 * Tag multiple packages (or entire groups) to apply batch changes